Is it the seller, or is it the buyer who is responsible for the commission payable to a French estate agent?

 Accordingly, although a purchaser may well feel aggrieved about having to accept responsibility for the agent's commission, it can be used to reduce the total purchase costs.

-Of course, the situation may well be more difficult where the seller is unwilling to negotiate on the purchase price, but as most sellers place their property on the market in the expectation that they will be beaten down on the asking price, this can normally be achieved, particularly in current market circumstances.
+Of course, the situation may well be more difficult where the seller is unwilling to negotiate on the purchase price, but as most sellers place their property on the market in the expectation that they will be beaten down on the price, this can normally be achieved, particularly in current market circumstances.

-If, as a buyer, you object to accepting responsibility for the fees, then you are under no legal obligation to do so; if the seller or agent insists that you do so, then your response is going to depend on the level of the negotiating position you think you hold.
+If, as a buyer, you object to accepting responsibility for the fees you are under no legal obligation to do so; if the seller or agent insists that you do so, then your response is going to depend on the level of the negotiating position you think you hold.
 If there is some margin for negotiation, then you should seek to reduce the purchase price of the property by at least an equal amount.

 Commission is Negotiable